wasmvision/wasmvision/ARCHITECTURE.md

 ### Capture

-This is how wasmVision can capture or import images or video to be processed.
+This is how wasmVision can capture or import images or video to be processed from a connected webcam, from files, or from streams.

 ### Devices

 Specific hardware or software devices that capture images or video.
-Currently supported devices are a connected camera or a file input.
+Currently supported devices are a connected camera, a file input, or a stream input using GStreamer.

 ### Runtime

-The wasmVision runtime consists of the WebAssembly runtime engine (currently Wazero) and the wasmVision host platform API functions such as logging and configuration.
+The wasmVision runtime consists of the WebAssembly runtime engine (currently Wazero) and the wasmVision host platform API functions such as logging, configuration, and making http calls to external servers.

 ### Processors

-The wasmCV image processing modules that are used by wasmVision.
-See [processors directory](./processors/).
+The image processing modules that are used by wasmVision.
+These are modules written using Go, Rust, or C, and compiled into WebAssembly.
+They use the [wasmCV interface](https://github.com/wasmvision/wasmcv) and the [wasmVision platform interface](https://github.com/wasmvision/wasmvision-sdk).
+See [processors directory](./processors/) for several processors you can use, or use as examples.

 ### OpenCV